 Protecting Southern Qld Waterways Through Grazing Management

-Receive Financial Incentives and Support to Design and Install Appropriate Fencing and Stock Watering Points
+Funding Partnerships Available to Install Appropriate Fencing and Stock Watering Points

 • Reduce the duration of reliance on waterways as a pasture source

-• Improve biosecurity controls by restricting free movement of stock in and out of waterways.
+• Improve water quality and biosecurity controls by restricting free movement of stock in and out of waterways

-In summary, this project will protect native vegetation in waterways through fencing and alternate watering points that increase control over grazing timing, duration and frequency.
+In summary, this project will improve pasture and protect native vegetation in and adjacent to waterways through fencing and alternate watering points that increase control over grazing timing, duration and frequency.

-• Returning nutrients to more natural levels which benefits natives over weeds and supports normal flowering, seeding and disease responses in native plants.
+• Returning nutrients to more natural levels which benefits natives over weeds and promotes pasture growth

 Get Involved!

-This project is being delivered in areas of the Southern Brigalow Belt throughout 2024 -2026.
-It is a $1.7 million dollar investment from the Australian Government through the Saving Native Species Program.
+This project is being delivered within priority areas of Southern Queensland throughout 2025-2028.
+It is a $6.6 million dollar investment from the Queensland Government through the Natural Resource Management Expansion Program.

 Landholders are encouraged to register their interest via the form below.